 Nakheel Palestine for Agricultural Investment

-This summary describes an additional investment by Siraj Palestine Fund I, Ltd. and Siraj Company for Funds Management(Siraj companies) and Palestine Development and Investment, Ltd. (PADICO) in Nakheel Palestine for Agricultural Investment (the Project Enterprise) in the West Bank.
-The investors have applied for a guarantee under MIGA’s West Bank and Gaza Investment Guarantee Trust Fund and MIGA’s Conflict-Affected and Fragile Economies Facility for up to $16.61 million for the equity investment in the Project Enterprise for a period of up to 7 years against the risks of expropriation and war and civil disturbance, including temporary loss of income.
+This summary covers an investment by Al Mashriq Real Estate Company, Palestine Industrial Estates Development Company, and The Palestinian Recycling Company (Tadweer) in Nakheel Palestine for Agricultural Investment.
+The investors have applied for a guarantee of $4.8 million under the MIGA-administered West Bank and Gaza Investment Guarantee Trust Fund.
+The guarantee will cover the investors’ $5.3 million equity investment in Nakheel for a period of up to 10 years against the risks of expropriation and war and civil disturbance.

 The project involves the development of two Medjool palm farms in Jericho by Nakheel.
 The two main products that will be produced by the farms are Medjool dates and Medjool seedlings.
 Nakheel will plant the palm trees and harvest them.
 The company plans to have its own packing and storage house by 2012.
 It is envisaged that 20 percent of the project’s production will be supplied to the local market while the remaining 80 percent will be exported mainly to the European market.

 The project is a category B under MIGA’s Policy on Social and Environmental Sustainability.
 The key potential impacts for this operation are: stress on water resources; ground and surface water pollution; soil erosion; pesticide use; crop residues and other solid waste pollution; noise and dust; workers health and safety; community health and safety and the use of security guards.
 These potential impacts are largely reversible and readily addressed through mitigation measures.
 [Click here] for a draft Environmental Assessment Report.